Are Illinois Records Public?

 - Sealing a Record

 Requestors who choose to seal their records will have them hidden from most of the public.
 Law enforcement agencies and authorized employers are some of those who can still have access to sealed records.
 For instance, a requester with no conviction can seek to seal their record.
 However, such records must be part of the exemption permitted by law.
+To seal a public record, the requestor may petition an Illinois Superior Court and provide the necessary information.

 - Expunging a Record